AplaProject/apla-docs-en/introduction/templates2.rst

       )
       MyFunc(myclass, Value without Body)

-Functions can return text, generate HTML elements (for instance, *Input*), or create HTML elements with nested HTML elements (*Div, P, Span*).
+Functions can return text, generate HTML elements (for instance, ''Input''), or create HTML elements with nested HTML elements (''Div, P, Span'').
 In the latter case a parameter with a pre-defined name **Body** should be used to define nested elements.
 For example, two *div*, nested in another *div*, can look like this:

 .. code:: js